-Finally, it is recommended to avoid sexual activity including masturbation, while preparing to the experience by practicing meditation.
+Finally, it is recommended to avoid sexual activity including masturbation, while preparing for the experience by practicing meditation.

 Syrian Rue Dosage, Usage, Side Effects

-For psychoactive purposes, 3-6 grams crushed seeds (1 teaspoon) should suffice if combining it with DMT or other indole alkaloids.
+For psychoactive purposes, 2-5 grams of seeds (approximately 1 teaspoon) should suffice if combining it with DMT or other indole alkaloids.

-If taken on its own, a dose of up to 28 grams may be taken, though ingesting more than 8 grams of this powerful plant is considered a heavy dose, may be dangerous and toxic, and should not be attempted without medical supervision.
+If taken on its own, a dose of up to 28 grams may be taken as an extract, though ingesting more than 8 grams of this powerful plant is considered a heavy dose, may be dangerous and toxic, and should not be attempted without medical supervision.

 According to Jim Dekorne, “high doses of harmaline are psychoactive, but […] unpleasant side-effects (nausea, vomiting) dominate the trip. […] To me, the most interesting properties of harmine and harmaline are their seeming ability to potentiate visionary tryptamines in general, and in particular their ability to make DMT orally active.”

-The intensity of the visual effects as well as the length of the effects seem most dependent upon the dosage of DMT so if you’re taking Syrian rue as a potentiator, you should experiment to find the minimum amount of Syrian rue that will make the DMT active, and stick with that amount.
+The intensity of the visual effects as well as the length of the effects seem most dependent upon the dosage of DMT so if you’re taking Syrian rue as a potentiator, you should experiment to find the minimum amount of Syrian rue that will make the DMT (or other drug you’re trying to potentiate) active, and stick with that amount.

-The active ingredients are said to be soluble in water, meaning that a hot water extract of the seeds can be made (like making a tea).
+The active ingredients are slightly soluble in water, meaning that a hot water extract of the seeds can be made (like making tea).
 This is the easiest way of preparing this plant for oral ingestion.
 It doesn’t even require grinding the seeds.
 When the liquid turns reddish brown, filter out the seeds, and drink.

 Effects usually begin within 30-60 minutes of oral ingestion.
-The MAOI effect lasts for at least 3-6 hours, while the psychoactive effects may last 5-8 hours.
+The effects may last up to 8 hours.

 Side effects may include nausea, dizziness, ataxia, tinnitus, hypertension, vomiting, sweating, body tremors, increased heart rate, and anxiety.